7 Best Bond Funds to Buy for Almost Any Investor

 If you want to add a highly rated, well-managed municipal bond fund to your portfolio, USATX is an outstanding fund to consider.
 A core feature of this bond fund is its above-average performance compared to other funds in the tax-exempt mutual fund category.
 Compared to the Lipper Intermediate Municipal Debt Funds Index, USATX outperforms in all of the main time periods, including 1-, 3-, 5- and 10-year returns.
 The expense ratio is far below average at 0.48% and the minimum initial investment for USATX is $3,000.

 The Bottom Line

 Bond funds are generally lower in market risk than stocks, and bonds can rise in value even as stocks decline, but the best use of bond funds is to use them in combination with stocks funds for a diversified portfolio of mutual funds.

-The Balance does not provide tax, investment, or financial services and advice.
+Disclaimer: The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.

 Vanguard.
 "Vanguard Total Bond Market Index Fund Admiral Shares (VBTLX)."
 Accessed March 30, 2020.

 Fidelity.
 "Fidelity Total Bond Fund."
 Accessed March 30, 2020.